au-ts/cogent/docs/index.rst

 or generics in Rust.

 **Cogent is higher-order.**
-Functions are values --- they can be function arguments.
+Functions are values---they can be function arguments.

 **Cogent is purely functional,** in the sense of